Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/06b_ExecutionLog.md

 - *Profile*
-    A profiling has been activated for the transition.
-Click the link to open a detailed report on the execution of this process action.
+    Click the *Profile* link that was created for the action.
+    The run report is displayed in a new browser window.
+For detailed information, see [Profile](06d_Profile.md).

 - *Queue type*
    Queue type of the transition.